improve-ai/swift-ranker/README.md

 ```

 That's all there is to it.
-Forever more improve.ai will learn the greeting that optimizes revenue, if tracked, otherwise falling back to user retention.
+Forever more improve.ai will learn the greeting that earns the most revenue.
+If revenue is not tracked, it will fall back to optimizing for user retention.

 For more complicated data structures than simple key/value properties and alternate goals, use the *withConfig:config* version of *chooseFrom*.
 Visit [the docs](https://docs.improve.ai) for more information on the format of variant_config.